musingmaddy/musingmaddy.github.io/content/post/Creating Interactive Fiction/index.md

 ---
 # hello

 I have written a novel called "The Pilgrimage Of Jeev Atman".
-I am in the process of delivering it
+I am in the process of delivering it.
+In the age of Generative AI technology, I was wondering if novel is the right way to deliver my art.